 - Ibuprofen (Advil, Motrin).
 These medications, including aspirin, are called nonsteroidal anti-inflammatory drugs (NSAIDs).
 They may cause heart defects and delivery problems, especially if taken during the third trimester.
-There are some higher-risk pregnancies, however, when a doctor may place the patient on low-dose aspirin during her pregnancy.
+There are some higher-risk pregnancies, however, when a doctor may place the patient on low-dose aspirin during their pregnancy.
 At that point, the benefits outweigh the risks.

 - Drugs labeled extra strength, maximum strength, or long-acting.
 As the label suggests, these are more potent per dose, and more is not always better, especially during pregnancy.
 These are generally fine as long maximum recommend dose is not exceeded.
 Ask your doctor.